Home About For Agencies For Personnel Contact

 After the worst day, your people deserve a system, not a scramble.

 After a critical incident, agencies and their current supports are often left building access in real time, during the period when it could matter most.
-Peer support, chaplain services, and CISM serve a real and important purpose.
-But they were not designed to deliver clinical care, and that gap doesn't close itself.
+Peer support and chaplain services serve a real and very important purpose, but they were not designed to deliver clinical care.
+We collaborate with existing supports so agencies have a clear, coordinated pathway to connect personnel with trusted clinical care when they need it.

-Holding the Line provides a defined clinical response system with contractual timelines, vetted clinicians, and complete separation from the chain of command.
-The result is a consistent, defensible approach to care that supports your personnel and maintains operational continuity.
+Holding the Line provides a defined clinical response system with strict timelines, trusted local clinicians who specialize in providing care to public safety professionals, and complete separation from the chain of command.
+The result is a consistent and structured approach to care that supports your personnel and maintains operational continuity.

 Request Information